vivianakgp/GDL004-movie-challenge/README.md

 ## Reference 📌

-We use [GDL004-movie-challenge](https://github.com/Laboratoria/GDL004-movie-challenge)- as a reference to the talent fest challenge .
+We use [GDL004-movie-challenge](https://github.com/Laboratoria/GDL004-movie-challenge)- as a reference to the talent fest challenge.

 ## Authors ✒️

-_This project was built with the collaboration of_
+_This project was built with the collaboration of..._

 * **Claudia Custodio** - [Dionisiaca](https://github.com/Dionisiaca)
 * **Lorena Alvarez** - [LorenaAlvarez](https://github.com/LorenaAlvarez)